MightyExodia/Cybersecurity-HomeLab/README.md

 A HomeLab is a personal, self-contained environment for learning, testing, and experimenting with various technologies

 # Tools
-VirtualBox: Virtualization software to create and manage virtual machines
+- VirtualBox: Virtualization software to create and manage virtual machines
-Splunk: A big data platform that collects and manages massive volumes of data and searching for information within it
+- Splunk: A big data platform that collects and manages massive volumes of data and searching for information within it
+- Sysmon: A windows system service and device driver that monitors and logs system activity to the Windows event log even through reboots

 # Things to note